 Organic Chicory Root

-Cultivated from the Nile river for thousands of years, Organic Chicory Root (Chichorium intybus) has a long and well-documented history of assisting with liver problems.
-In fact, documentation exists that ancient Romans used this herb to help cleanse the blood.
-Similarly, ancient Egyptians were known to consume Chicory Root in large amounts to aid in purifying the liver and the blood.
-Especially during periods of scarcity for traditional coffee beans, roasted Chicory Roots have often served as a natural caffeine-free alternative.
+Organic chicory root (Cichorium intybus) has a long and well-documented history of supporting liver health.
+In fact, the ancient Romans used this herb to help cleanse the blood.
+Similarly, ancient Egyptians were known to consume chicory root in large amounts to aid in purifying the liver and blood.
+Roasted chicory root is also well known as a natural, caffeine-free alternative to coffee.

 Organic Dandelion Leaf

+Dandelion leaf (Taraxacum officinale) helps promote bile excretion from the liver so the body can more efficiently metabolize fat.
 Dandelion Leaf is also effective at stimulating a sluggish gallbladder, which is responsible for storing and excreting bile as the body needs it.
-As such, this natural substance is effective at promoting blood purity which helps reduce the burden placed on the liver to filter out toxins.
+As such, dandelion leaf is effective at promoting blood purity and lessening the burden on the liver.